vheun/wedo2/README.md

 This is a node.js module for the Lego WeDo 2.0 and Lego Boost set.

+Since this module supports now Wedo 2.0, Boost & Power Up, the development continues with a new name: https://www.npmjs.com/package/wedoboostpoweredup

 + Version 2.0.0 Supports the Lego Boost and other Lego connected Hub devices additionally to the wedo2.
 + Version 1.6.x For compatibility, this version switched dependencies from noble to abandonware/noble.
 + Version 1.5.6 has a new initialization method, to support the name search.